botus99/.wallpapers/README.md

 - [x] 📥 Fetch even more wallpapers from talented creators.
 - [x] 🖼️ Optimize more wallpapers using OptiPNG and Curtail to ensure a silky-smooth user experience.
 - [ ] 🔄 Rearrange the repository with a better naming convention for seamless navigation.
+****

+### Disclaimer
+I went through and deleted any obviously copyrighted material (plus anything that I just didn't like).
+Please feel free to contact me if you find something that I missed and I will remove at upon request. 🗑️